vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 Gaikwad Oriental series 300 A D.-600 A. D—Some of the extant Purāṇas such as Vāyu,

-Visnu, Mārkandeya, Matsya, Kūrma 500 AD-550 A D-Varāhamıbıra, author of Panca-siddhāntikā,
+Viṣṇu, Mārkandeya, Matsya, Kūrma 500 AD-550 A D-Varāhamıbıra, author of Panca-siddhāntikā,

 Brhatsamhitā, Brhat-Jātaka and other works 600 A D.-650 A. D.---Bāna, author of the Kādambarī and Harsa